build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 For more details on static stability, control planes, and data planes, refer to the Amazon Builders’ Library article [Static stability using Availability Zones](http://aws.amazon.com/builders-library/static-stability-using-availability-zones).

-Important Key Performance Indicators (KPIs) for evaluating containment and recovery strategies include 1/mean time to mitigate, 2/mean time to resolve, and 3/availability measured as uptime, durability, or percentage of successful transactions.
+Important Key Performance Indicators (KPIs) for evaluating containment and recovery strategies include: 1/mean time to mitigate, 2/mean time to resolve, and 3/availability measured as uptime, durability, or percentage of successful transactions.

 ## 4. Correction of errors & continuous improvement